 Some of the activities and services offered are introductory classes in patents and patent searching and in general intellectual property and access to PubEast for advanced patent searching.

 Our USPTO-trained librarians can get you started in your preliminary patent search, and guide you to the resources to help you launch a successful business venture.

 Check out the Handy Inventor Links page for a variety resources that are available to the inventor or entrepreneur.

 This content is being provided "as is" without warranties, either expressed or implied, of any kind.
 This information is provided with the understanding that the Akron-Summit County Public Library is not engaged in rendering legal or other professional services.
 If legal advice or other expert assistance is required, the services of a competent professional should be sought.

-Introduction to Intellectual Property A basic class covering patents, trademarks, copyright, and trade secrets.
+Introduction to Intellectual Property is a basic class covering patents, trademarks, copyright, and trade secrets.
 For anyone who has ever wondered "Just what is a patent/trademark/copyright?"

-Introduction to Patents and Patent Searching Covers the hows and whys of getting a patent, and conducting a preliminary patent search using the USPTO website.
+Conducting a Preliminary Patent Search covers the hows and whys of getting a patent, and conducting a preliminary patent search using the USPTO website.